 We use cables almost every day but their importance remains relatively underestimated.
 With so many types of cables available today, however, it might be confusing for users to fully comprehend their users.
+It's important that you have the right cables and the right display ports so your computers will function properly.
 Hence, here is an overview of the most common computer cables that you will encounter and how they are used.

 High-definition broadcasts are the new standards today to define high quality.
 HDMI (High Definition Multimedia Interface) cables are connectors that can deliver digital signals from one device to another.
 HDMI cables can send both video and audio signals together.
 Since HDMI cables only transmit digital devices, these connectors are only compatible with newer devices.